xVal: A Continuous Numerical Tokenization for Scientific Language Models: Introduction

-Even as Large Language Models (LLMs) exhibit sophisticated behavior in the generation and analysis of textual data, the scientific community has seen little success in applying these models to datasets consisting mostly of numerical values.
 LLMs have historically struggled to solve simple arithmetic problems such as multi-digit multiplication \citep{dziri2023faith} and have a tendency to ``confabulate'' answers~\citep{openai2023gpt4, frieder2023mathematical}.
-Standard LLM tokenization schemes do not inherently capture the precise quantitative properties that distinguish numerical data from other natural language inputs \citep{testolin2023neural, choi}.\blfootnote{Code: \url{https://github.com/PolymathicAI/xVal}}
+Standard LLM tokenization schemes struggle to capture the precise quantitative properties that distinguish numerical data from other natural language inputs, e.g. the magnitude and continuity of numbers \citep{testolin2023neural, choi}.
+Recent work exploring Chain-of-Thought reasoning in LLMs has shown improved performance on common sense reasoning tasks such as arithmetic or mathematical word problems \citep{nye2021work, wei2023chainofthought, goat, imani2023mathprompter}, but such methods have limited applicability in the analysis of scientific datasets comprising mostly numbers.